-The impact of the virus has meant that there was no work on some Trust grant funded construction projects during the lockdown period.
+The impact of the virus has meant that work on some Trust grant funded construction projects has been later than scheduled.
+Market interest rates have been adversely impacted by COVID-19 which has the potential to continue to affect future interest revenue of the Trust.

+The economic impacts of COVID-19 are yet to be fully understood.
 The Trustees will continue to monitor and assess the financial and non-financial implications of the virus.

-Note 16: Events After the Balance Date
+Note 15: Events After the Balance Date

-There were no events that have occurred after the balance date that would have a material impact on the Financial Statements.
+There were no events that have occurred after the balance date that would have a material impact on the Financial Statements (2020: nil).